kmnis/kmnis.github.io/_posts/2026-05-23-llm-basics-without-the-jargon.md

 ![Tokenization](/_images/llm-blog/tokenization.png)

 <aside class="note" markdown="1">
-**Note:** Models like GPT-4 use a method called Byte-Pair Encoding (BPE) tokenization method explained very well in [this Wikipedia article](https://en.wikipedia.org/wiki/Byte_pair_encoding).
+**Note:** Models like GPT-4 use a method called Byte-Pair Encoding (BPE) tokenization method explained quite well in [this Wikipedia article](https://en.wikipedia.org/wiki/Byte_pair_encoding).
 </aside>

 <aside class="note" markdown="1">
 **Note:** Each LLM has their own way of tokenization.
-Therefore, token vocabulary for LLaMA models can be vastly different than the one for GPT models.
+Therefore, token vocabulary for LLaMA models can be vastly different than the one for GPT or Claude models.
 </aside>

 Coming back to the question I asked earlier, how can ChatGPT generate a text like "asjl54;437qwdnklca" even if it has never seen it before?
 The answer lies in the power of subword tokenization.
 The tokenizer first breaks the text into smaller pieces that already exist in the model's vocabulary.
 This process is why even seemingly random or unfamiliar text can still be generated and understood by the model.
-For instance, the text "asjl54;437qwdnklca" might be broken down by GPT-4 into smaller units as shown below.
+For instance, this text might be broken down by GPT into smaller units as shown below.

 ![Subword Tokenization Example](/_images/llm-blog/tokenization-on-unfamiliar-text.png)

 You can visit [this link](https://platform.openai.com/tokenizer) and play around with some combination of words to see it yourself.

-Question for you: How many unique tokens are there in the below string?
-Head to the above link and see for yourself.
+Question for you: How many <u>unique</u> (GPT) tokens are there in the below string?
 ```
-the the The
+the the The\nThe THE\nTHE
-The THE
-THE
 ```

+Hint: The answer is not 1, 2, 3, or even 6.

+It's actually 7.
+Can you guess why?

 ## LLM Fine-tuning Terminology